 - Is this the truth?
 Does it sound logical and based on reality?

-- If I had to complete this in half the time, what would I do?
+- What would I do if I had to finish this in half the time?

 #6 Embrace solitude